Dekr0/whetstone/src/solution/arrays-hashing/algorithm.md

 - bounded memory usage
     - sometime memory is not necessary equal to the size of the input due to specific constraint, e.g.
-        - monotic stack and next greater element
+        - monotonic stack and next greater element
 - bounded inner loop
     - sometime inner loop not necessary be O(N), e.g.
-        - 26 english letter
+        - 26 English letter
-        - monotic stack and next greater element
+        - monotonic stack and next greater element